jimbateson7/jamesbateson.co.uk/src/articles/draggable-component-alternatives.md

 The ability to switch item focus is quite confusing and not explained or a pattern I have come across before, however, I've not had to build a component like this, so could just be one I'm not experienced with.

 ### C﻿SS overflow list

+T﻿his one is interesting as it actually 2.5.7 doesn't actually apply to this overflow dragging technique.

+> ﻿ This criterion does not apply to scrolling enabled by the user-agent.
+Scrolling a page is not in scope, nor is using a technique such as CSS overflow to make a section of content scrollable.

+H﻿owever, I did notice a feature to aid people using the keyboard to navigate the content.

+T﻿he component consisted of a list of product cards that overflowed the container.
+With a mouse you can drag horizontally to moved the cards along, or use the browser scrollbar.